PayString/rfcs/src/spec/payid-protocol.md

 ## In the PayID Server
   The Basic PayID protocol data contains no information about the PayID client; however, various transports of PayID queries and responses do provide data that can be used to correlate requests.
 A Basic PayID protocol implementation is built on IP, TCP, TLS and HTTP.
 Each layer contains one or more common features that can be used to correlate queries to the same identity.

   At the IP level, the PayID client address provides obvious correlation information.
-This can be mitigated by usee of NAT, proxy, VPN, or simple address rotation over time.
+This can be mitigated by the use of NAT, proxy, VPN, or simple address rotation over time.
 It may be aggravated  by use of a PayID server that can correlate real-time addressing information with other identifiers, such as when PayID server and other services are operated by the same entity.

   PayID client implementations that use one TCP connection for multiple PayID requests directly group those requests.
 Long-lived connections have better performance behaviours than short-lived connections; however they group more requests, which can expose more information to correlation and consolidation.
 TCP-based solutions may also seek performance through the use of TCP Fast Open [RFC7413][].
 The cookies used in TCP Fast open may allow PayID servers to correlate TLS connections together.